 50 States - 104,000 Children - 2 Million LGBT Parents

-November 20, 2012 by Alison Delpercio, Associate Director, Family Project
+November 20, 2012 by Alison Delpercio, Deputy Director, HRC Children, Youth & Families Program

 The math on this is clear.
 104,000 children and youth in the foster care in the U.S. are currently awaiting permanent, loving families.
 Estimates show that two million LGBT couples and individuals are interested in adoption.
 If all LGBT prospective parents across the U.S. were given the opportunity to learn about fostering or adopting and how to begin the process, the pool of qualified LGBT applicants could drastically decrease the number of children and youth in need of permanent families.